 Ingredients

-- While the bulgur is soaking, finely chop the parsley and mint.
-Dice the tomatoes and slice the spring onions thinly.
+- While the bulgur is soaking, finely chop the parsley and mint.150 g fresh flat-leaf parsley, 15 g fresh mint leaves

 - Toss gently until well combined.
 Taste and adjust seasoning - you may want more lemon juice for brightness or salt for balance.